VivianNg9/Tableau-Project/Retail Sales Analysis /README.md

 # Retail Sales Analysis

+## Interactive Dashboard is available [here](https://public.tableau.com/app/profile/vivian.nguyen2372/viz/SalesCustomerDashboard_17359729426910/SalesDashboard)
 ## Overview:
 Analyse a multi-year retail dataset (2020–2023) to understand how **sales, profit and customers performed in the period**, and what actions the business should take next.
 In the project, I have compared the YoY of the sales performance for each year.

-Note: The dataset included 10K sales records in each regions of USA
+Note: The [dataset](https://github.com/VivianNg9/Tableau-Project/tree/main/Retail%20Sales%20Analysis%20/dataset) included 10K sales records in each regions of USA

 ## Core Business Questions